 A private label product is where a reseller (or retailer) uses a 3rd party manufacturer to produce a product for them.
 The main distinction here is that you (the reseller or retailer) specify all aspects of the product.
 You're essentially designing the product yourself, and then outsourcing the manufacturing.

 As we noted above, the investment required to design, develop, market, and sell a brand new product is hefty.
-An alternative to this however, is to find an existing product (preferably one that is selling well), identify the aspects of that product that make it popular, and have a similar version of it manufactured in a low-cost country like China.
-This product might be positioned in the market as an affordable substitute to a leading brand, or an alternative with additional features.
+An alternative is to find an existing product (preferably one that is selling well), identify the aspects of that product that make it popular, and have a similar version manufactured in a low-cost country like China.

-So, private-label entrepreneurs identify opportunities to sell ‘like’ products and position them next to well-known brands at lower prices.
-What happens next is, manufacturers in China (or any low-cost manufacturing country) pick up on this trend too, and they start producing generic versions of these products themselves.
+Private-label entrepreneurs identify opportunities to sell 'like' products and position them next to well-known brands at lower prices.
+What happens next is that manufacturers in China start producing generic versions of these products themselves.

 WHITE LABEL PRODUCTS